10 Things to do in Austin, Texas with Kids (2023)

 Sitting directly across Lady Bird Lake from Austin’s downtown core, Zilker Park has 351 acres of green space to explore.
 Within it, you will find the Barton Springs Pool (featured next), the Austin Nature and Science Center (with a pit where kids can dig for dinosaur bones), and the Umlauf (100% touchable) Sculpture Garden.

-There is quite a large playground in the park (the Zilker Playscape), and hopefully by the summer of 2022, families will be able to ride the new Zilker Eagle all-electric mini train.
+There is quite a large playground in the park (the Zilker Playscape), and families can ride the new Zilker Eagle all-electric mini train.
+This quaint little train chugs through the park, offering glorious views of the park’s top attractions, from the sculpture park to Barton Springs.

 Learn more at: https://austinparks.org